jhallen/pic-macros/README.md

 ## Features

 * The macros make the PIC look like a two address machine.
-This means that dual-operand instruction expect two register arguments, or one register and one immediate value:
+This means that dual-operand instructions expect two register arguments, or one register and one immediate value:

 ~~~